Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 3. Select suitable [VS Code workspace](https://code.visualstudio.com/docs/editor/workspaces).
 We suggest [bicep](workspaces/azd-bicep.code-workspace) as it is the default for Azure Developer CLI.
 4. `cd app-service-javascript-sap-cloud-sdk-quickstart/src/api`
+5. `cp ../../templates/.env ./.env` and maintain your OData url including credentials
-5. `npm install`
+6. `npm install`
-6. `npm run start:dev`
+7. `npm run start:dev`
-7. browse to [http://localhost:8080](http://localhost:8080) for your "hello world"
+8. browse to [http://localhost:8080](http://localhost:8080) for your "hello world"
-8. maintain your SAP OData url with credentials in [.env](templates/.env) file (put in project root `app-service-javascript-sap-cloud-sdk-quickstart/src/api`) and restart the app if necessary
+9. maintain your SAP OData url with credentials in [.env](templates/.env) file (put in project root `app-service-javascript-sap-cloud-sdk-quickstart/src/api`) and restart the app if necessary
-9. browse to [http://localhost:8080/business-partner](http://localhost:8080/business-partner) for your first OData call and pick one of the business partners (examples below use ids from SAP mock server)
+10. browse to [http://localhost:8080/business-partner](http://localhost:8080/business-partner) for your first OData call and pick one of the business partners (examples below use ids from SAP mock server)

 > [!IMPORTANT]
 > SAP's examples for the business partner API for SAP S/4HANA Cloud mentioned in the tutorial **differ** to the SAP S/4HANA on-premises flavor.
 Add AddressUsage, otherwise you will see "Internal error when calling operation module BUA_CHECK_ADDRESS_VALIDITY_ALL; a check table is missing".
 Check SAP KBA's for more details.